Jorge Wagner: Real Betis

 Wágner moved to Betis in August 2006.
 He was purchased for €200,000.
 Wágner made his Betis debut against Athletic Bilbao on 10 September 2006 at the Manuel Ruiz de Lopera stadium, which Betis won 3–0.
 He came on as a second-half substitute.

 São Paulo

 Wágner was then loaned to São Paulo from Betis for 2007 season where he missed the early rounds of the season through injury.
 However, after regaining full fitness he enjoyed 1st team football and went on to win the Campeonato Brasileiro in 2007 and was voted the best left midfielder by the CBF.
 São Paulo have since agreed a permanent deal with Betis and Wágner has signed a 3-year deal.

 In Japan

 On 7 July 2010, Jorge Wagner sign a contract to 2011 with Japanese club Kashiwa Reysol.
 He was one of the key players in Reysol's first ever J1 League winning campaign, recording 11 goals in 31 appearances.
-He was also named J. League Best Eleven award after the season.
+He was also named as one of the players in the J. League Best Eleven after the season.